Suggested Quantity Types

 Exclude High and Low Quantities: To help smooth the projection calculation, you can check this box to normalize against unusual lows or highs that may have occurred on a given day.
 Most customers check this box unless their sales volume is very stable throughout the look back number of weeks.

-Project Usage for all Sites: This prompt only displays if you have multiple sites.
+Project Usage for All Sites: This prompt only displays if you have multiple sites.
 If you will be running projections for a commissary or warehouse site, then you might want to project usage for all of the sites so their projected usage is factored into the projection calculation.

 Save or Exit: